Praqma/confluence/README.md

 Although the title says "Atlassian Software in Kubernetes", the container image can be run on plain Docker/Docker-Compose/Docker-Swarm, etc.

-This image can be used to run a single / stand-alone  instance of Confluence Software or a clustered setup known as Confluence DataCenter.
+This image can be used to run a single / stand-alone  instance of Confluence Software, or a clustered setup known as "Confluence DataCenter".
 You simply need to enable certain environment variables to get that done.

 The source-code in this repository is released under MIT License, but the actual docker container images (binaries) built by it are not.
 You are free to use this source-code to build your own Confluence docker images and host them whereever you want.
 Please remember to consider various Atlassian and Oracle related lincense limitations when doing so.